Chengannur Mahadeva - Temple - Kerala

 History

 As per Hindu legends, Lord Vishnu, Brahma, Saints, Devas, Gandharvas, Yakshas and all other heavenly ones went to Himalaya to attend the auspicious marriage of Lord Shiva and Goddess Parvathi.
 The Trimurthis requested sage Agastya to go and sit on Shronadri, to prevent the Earth from sinking to the northern side due to the weight of all the invitees who came for the marriage ceremony.
-Though Sage Agasthya conceded the request, he expressed his concern about losing the chance of viewing the marriage.
+Though Sage Agastya conceded the request, he expressed his concern about losing the chance of viewing the marriage.

-After the marriage, Lord Shiva and Goddess Parvathi went to meet sage Agasthya at Shronadri.
-There the Goddess became ‘rithu’ (menstruate), so she remained there for 28 days till the period of menstruation was over to give darshan to the sage Agasthya.
+After the marriage, Lord Shiva and Goddess Parvathi went to meet sage Agastya at Shronadri.
+There the Goddess became ‘rithu’ (menstruate), so she remained there for 28 days till the period of menstruation was over to give darshan to the sage Agastya.
 The place where sage Agastya meditated, is known as Shronadri in Sanskrit and is known as Chenkunnu (Red Hill) in Malayalam.
 Later it came to be known as Chen Kunnu Uru (Ooru refers to a place) which is now popular as Chengannur.

 Another legend about this temple is that Lord Vishnu severed the body of Goddess Parvathi (Sati) into pieces which scattered over different places known as Shakti Peethas.
 And it is believed that the reproductive organ of Goddess Parvathi's body fell at the place where the Chengannur Mahadeva Temple is located.
 The Kamakhya Temple in Assam is also related to the same legend.